deps/Berzerk/README.txt

 *** Period 3: Oct 21 to Oct 28
-- Speech added when leaving a room
---- Record the words one by one, and play them together in the game.
-Words will be needed later when droids are talking

 - Talking droid sounds added
---- Words:
-    coins, detected, in, pocket, intruder, alert, the, humanoid, must, not, escape, chicken, fight, like, a, robot, got, charge, attack, kill, destroy. get. it
 --- Messages:
     "Coins detected in pocket": During attract mode, specifically while showing the high score list.
     "Intruder alert!
 Intruder alert!": Spoken when Evil Otto appears.
-    "The humanoid must not escape": Heard when the player escapes a room after destroying every robot.
-    "Chicken, fight like a robot": Heard when the player escapes a room without destroying every robot.
-    "Got the Humanoid, got the intruder": Heard when the player loses a life.
-     (The "Got the intruder" part is about a half-octave higher than the "Got the humanoid" part)
---- Random:
-	"Charge", "Attack", "Kill", "Destroy", or "Get"
-	followed by "The Humanoid", "The intruder", "it", or "the chicken" (the last only if the player got the "Chicken, fight like a robot" message from the previous room), creating sentences such as "Attack it", "Get the Humanoid", "Destroy the intruder", "Kill the chicken", and so on.
-The speed and pitch of the phrases vary, from deep and slow, to high and fast.
---- When a message is created, play the words, but display it too using the show_message method.

 - Scores added
 - Change droid color and firing ability based on score: